top of page

 • If a student is seeking eligibility through this route:

-• The position must be a year-long one focused on service; performing a civic and educational function for the community at-large.
+• The position must be focused on service; performing a civic and educational function for the community at-large.

 • The position must be approved by the state selection coordinator.
 If an applicant applies and their position is not deemed to be acceptable, their application will be disqualified.

 • Participation or holding an officer position in academic clubs and/or educational competition programs/conferences or organizations designed primarily for the student’s personal development and enrichment DO NOT qualify.
-Any of the activities mentioned below may be used to support a candidate's overall portrait of leadership BUT MAY NOT be used as the qualifying position of eligibility.
+Any of the activities mentioned below may be used to support a candidate's overall portrait of leadership and can be used as part of the student's application, BUT MAY NOT be used as the qualifying position of eligibility.
 Other examples of organizations that DO NOT qualify as acceptable include

 • A member (not officer) of an Honor Society, JROTC, or Student Council/Government/Senate/SGA